-“3amo, I misunderstood the form.
+“3amo, uncle, I misunderstood the form.
+This is my first time travelling alone.
 I thought it referred to my luggage and not my carry-on because it passed all security checks.
 It was a mistake that I will not repeat.
 Please, just take the seeds.
 Enjoy them.
 Do whatever you want with them.
 Just let me go home.”

 “Take them.
 Let me go.”